 - If you have more time, head north to the top of the island, or head south from Auckland to the nations capital city.

-Auckland day trips – staying in the city
+Staying in the city

 I love Auckland so much, I decided to live here.
 There is a seemingly endless list of things to do in Auckland without ever leaving town.
 Personally, I head to the wild west coast or out to one of the local islands when I have a free day in Auckland.
+If you are looking to stay with 2 hours travel distance, check out this list of a dozen day trips.

 Booking tips for your New Zealand travel planning